Warning

 • weight loss

-• hoarseness (voice never normal)
+• hoarseness (constant with voice never normal)

 • fatigue